 John joined UCEM as non-executive Chairman of the Board of Trustees in January 2015.
 He was very drawn to the role for a variety of reasons, not least the excitement of helping promote and build on UCEM’s strong reputation across the property and construction industries at a time when the provision of additional, cost-effective, higher education is facing fundamental and structurally driven greater demand for the type of courses and learning that UCEM provides.
-As such, he is committed to UCEM’s vision to become the leading online university for the provision of Built Environment courses, with a global scale.
+As such, he is committed to UCEM’s vision to become the Centre of Excellence for Built Environment Education.

 For the last decade, John’s day job has been as an institutional fund manager investing into unlisted real estate on a global basis.
 In January 2018, he relocated to Abu Dhabi to become CIO Global Real Estate for the Abu Dhabi Investment Council (ADIC) and prior to that he was Head of EMEA, Global Real Estate Multi Manager Group at Aviva Investors.
 Prior to joining Aviva Investors, he was a Managing Director at BlackRock running their global real estate fund of funds platform.
 However, he has not always been a fund manager.
 His career also spans a period as a real estate investment banker with Credit Suisse First Boston (CSFB) and also as a real estate sell side securities analyst with ABN AMRO and CSFB.

 In the earlier part of his career he worked at Savills Fund Management and DTZ Debenham Thorpe and actually started as Head of Research at Knight Frank & Rutley.
-In addition to his role with UCEM, John has held a number of industry related appointments, including being past Chairman of the Investment Property Forum (IPF) an currently also Co-Chairs the Property Industry Alliance Debt Group.
+In addition to his role with UCEM, John has held a number of industry related appointments, including being past Chairman of the Investment Property Forum (IPF) and currently also Co-Chairs the Property Industry Alliance Debt Group.